CarlWangChina/MuChin/README.md

 https://huggingface.co/datasets/karl-wang/MuChin1k/tree/main

 ## News
+- We have open-sourced an expanded version with 6066 songs.
+Please refer to this link: https://github.com/CarlWangChina/MuChin-V2-6066
 - 04/2024 We are excited to announce that our paper on MuChin has been accepted by IJCAI 2024!

 Paper: